 Some specialist charities also provide patient grants.
 You may want to make contact to see if they can offer you any financial help.
 You will also find information about gifts, treats and experiences offered by other organisations in our gifts, treats and experiences section.

-Maggies Centres have Benefits advisors offering free advice.
+Maggies Centres have Benefits advisors offering free advice specifically for people affected by cancer.
 Check individual Centre timetables for drop in benefits advice or drop into the Centres anytime to book an appointment with a benefits advisor.

 Prescriptions are now free for anyone living in Scotland, Wales or Northern Ireland.
-People with cancer in England have been able to apply for an exemption certificate allowing them to access to free prescriptions since 1 April 2009.
+People with cancer in England have been able to apply for an exemption certificate (FP92A) allowing them to access to free prescriptions since 1 April 2009.
+You can get get a form from your GP or from your hospital team.
 You can find out more the certificate and how to apply for one by scrolling down this page and following the links on prescription charges.

 This gives someone with cancer exemption from English prescription charges - £8.40 a time - but not their carers or family.
 Nor does it help with other health costs that apply across the UK.
 However, you may qualify for help with those other costs - or others for help with English prescriptions - on grounds of low income.